Is a GST Trust Revocable or Irrevocable?

 Beneficiaries of the GST trust can use all of the assets and property in the trust without the risk of losing the assets to creditors or other intervening factors like death or divorce.

-It is recommended to hire an independent corporate trustee to help administer a GST trust.
+In some cases it is recommended to hire an independent corporate trustee to help administer a GST trust.
 A corporate trustee is a third-party that is appointed to help with managing assets, filing tax returns, and keeping records.
 Due to the nature of the length of a GST trust, hiring a company to act as a trustee will ensure that the assets are protected for future generations.

 Is a GST trust revocable or irrevocable?